1

 Common Name: Blue Haven' Rocky Mountain Juniper -

-Size & Growth: Typically 3-4 ft tall and wide; slow to moderate growth rate -
+Size & Growth: Typically reaches 2-3 feet in height with a spread of 3-4 feet, slow to moderate growth rate -

 Growth Rate: Slow to moderate -